victordm6/training_aim_csgo2/readme.md

-#training_aim_csgo2
-##Alpha 1
+#training`_aim_`csgo2
+##Current release: 0.1.1

 For the past few months I've been training on kataS' famous training_aim_csgo map.
-I've been making some changes thanks to the fact that he released the original VMF and materials.
-This is the first public release.
+There were a lot of gameplay and graphical bugs that I wanted to address.
+I also ended up adding and improving a lot of features as well.
+This is a work in progress, so subscribe and please leave feedback.

-###Changelog from Concept map:
+###Changelog
--Shooting wall texture is now orange dev grid

--Bloom and HDR is disabled
+####0.1.0

+#####Gameplay
+-Fixed spawning in pit
+-Fixed bot being hostile
+-Fixed warm up not ending
+-Warm up timer reduced to 5 seconds
+-Fixed weapons board
+-Added silenced weapons to weapons board

+#####Graphics
+-Overhauled textures to solid colors
+-Changed shooting wall texture to white
+-Changed roof to glass
+-Fixed clipping issues
+-Added sun matching `cs_office (light_environment`)
+-Removed uneven indoor lighting
+-Changed skybox to cityscape

+####0.1.1 Release

+#####Gameplay

+#####Graphics
+-Changed shooting wall texture to orange grid -Disabled Bloom and HDR to help with brightness problem -Made `light_environment` dimmer

+#####Gameplay
--Start/stop buttons are embedded in to each wall, as to not accidentally be triggered by stray bullets
+-Moved start/stop buttons in to the walls, as to not accidentally be triggered -Fixed ladder on second level
+-Fixed some clipping issues

 Original map link: http://csgo.gamebanana.com/maps/168139[1]